xianyuxmu/xianyuxmu.github.io/_posts/2017-06-17-chicken-soup.md

 - “EXPLORE.
 DREAM.
 DISCOVER.”
 - “A BANKER IS A FELLOW WHO LENDS YOU HIS UMBRELLA WHEN THE SUN IS SHINING, BUT WANTS IS BACK THE MINUTE ITBEGINS TO RAINS.”
 - “I DO NOT FEAR DEATH, I HAD BEEN DEAD FOR BILLIONS AND BILLIONS OF YEARS BEFORE I WAS BORN, AND HAD NOT SUFFERED THE SLIGHTEST INCONVENIENCE FROM IT.”
-- **“Give every day the chance to become the most beautiful of your life.”**
+- **“Give every day the chance to become the most beautiful day of your life.”**
 - “NEVER PUT OFF TILL TOMORROW WHAT YOU CAN DO THE DAY AFTER TOMORROW.”
 - “Continuous improvement is better than delayed perfection”
 - “Never try to teach a pig to sing, you waste your time, and you annoy the pig”